Vision for a Vineyard

 Pinot Noir is notoriously hard to grow in Virginia, but our high-elevation presents a somewhat new and exciting canvas for our winegrower, Tim Jordan.
 Used in both sparkling and still wine, this delicate grape promises lovely red wine.

 Riesling is a terroir-expressive grape where the character of the wine is materially impacted by the region where it is grown.
-Originating in the Rhine region of Germany and common in cool-climate regions worldwide, Riesling tends to exhibit notes of fruit with noticeable levels of acidity.
+Originating in the Rhine region of Germany and common in cool-climate regions worldwide, Riesling tends to exhibit notes of stone fruit and citrus with noticeable levels of acidity.

 This grape varietal with light red skins presents a complex flavor profile.
 Our plantings are likely to be most similar to the acidic yet delicately sweet Pinot Gris from the Alsace region at the border of France and Germany.